Harshwardhan18/Harshwardhan18/README.md

 - 👋 Hi, I’m @Harshwardhan18, I am an experienced Front-end developer who loves to write programs in Javascript.
 I believe in the power of programming and transforming and improving the lives of people around the world.
 - 👀 I am obsessed with problem-solving which software engineering has a lot to offer.
 I am eager to learn new stuff when it comes to things that help ease development and management.
-- 🌱 I’m currently learning Angular, Vue, React, Node JS, AWS
+- 🌱 I’m currently learning and working on Angular, Vue, React and Node JS.
 - 💞️ I’m looking to collaborate in React and Angular

 <!---